Coronavirus creates repair headache for oil and gas industry

 “All works will be carried out in accordance with up-to-date plans, safety instructions and quarantine measures required by the state authorities,” the company’s representative said in an email.

-Its neighbour, Sakhalin-1 project, operated by ExxonMobil, also said earlier this month that it was adjusting the schedule and scope of work at the plant.
+Its neighbour, Sakhalin-1 project, operated by ExxonMobil (XOM.N), also said earlier this month that it was adjusting the schedule and scope of work at the plant.

 “To ensure the safety of our personnel ... we are focusing on those activities, which can be executed safely in the current COVID-19 situation and are essential for our continued economic and operational resilience,” ExxonMobil said.